-But it was, perhaps, a Renaissance barber surgeon named Ambroise Pare who was the greatest forerunner of modern rehabilitation.
-Pare, a Frenchman, was born discovered that with a simple bandage and soothing ointment (containing a m o n g other things the fat of puppies) the wounds healed better and patients suffered less.
+Pare was born in Bourg Hersent, the son of a common servant.
+In 1529 he went to Paris to learn the profession of a barber surgeon.
+He became a dresser at the Hotel Dieu, the largest and best hospital in Paris at that time, and after three years of training went off to the wars as a lowly surgeon in the army of Francis I. Later, as he became famous, he attached himself to many great men until finally he became chief surgeon to four successive French discovered that with a simple bandage and soothing ointment (containing a m o n g other things the fat of puppies) the wounds healed better and patients suffered less.
 He later re-introduced the use of ligatures (tying the ends of severed blood vessels together) in amputations as a means of checking bleeding.